 The J.D.
 Office of Career Strategy and Office of Public Interest and Community Service teams work with students to create individualized career plans and promote opportunities through our numerous programs, job search resources, and recruitment activities.
 We are committed helping employers develop effective recruitment strategies that meet your hiring objectives.

-Graduate Career and Professional Development is a group of experienced attorneys that provides professional development and career advising services to Georgetown Law's U.S. and foreign-trained graduate (LL.M. and S.J.D.) students to make them more marketable to employers.
-Graduate Career and Professional Development also works with individual employers to create recruitment arrangements tailored to their needs and preferences.
+The LL.M.
+Office of Graduate Careers is a group of experienced attorneys that provides professional development and career advising services to Georgetown Law's U.S. and foreign-trained graduate (LL.M. and S.J.D.) students to make them more marketable to employers.
+Office of Graduate Careers also works with individual employers to create recruitment arrangements tailored to their needs and preferences.

 Equal Opportunity and Non-Discrimination in Employment